xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 ---
 layout: post
 title: "Powerful animations in React Native"
 excerpt: "Powerful animations with Reanimated.
-We show how to make powerful animations in React Native using this awesome library!"
+We will learn how to make powerful animations in React Native using this awesome library!"
-date: 2020-04-22 10:00:00
+date: 2020-04-27 10:00:00
 author: Nicolas Hernandez
-tags: [Xmartlabs, ReactNative, Animations]
+tags: [Xmartlabs, ReactNative, Animations, Javascript]
 category: development
 author_id: nicoh
 featured_image: /images/powerful-animations-rn/featured.jpg
-show: false
+show: true
 crosspost_to_medium: false

 ---

-# Powerful animations in React Native, is possible?

-After reading this blogpost will have a better idea of the cost to achieve complex animations in react native and you will be able to determine if react native is a good technology to create your app according it's animations requirements.
+In this blog post we're going to present the main issues we ran into implementing complex animations in React Native at Xmartlabs.
+We'll show how Reanimated helps in achieve smooth animations and at with cost.
+After reading this blog post you will be able to determine if react native is a proper choice to create your app considering its animations requirements.
-Also you would see some the techniques to achieve this and trade offs that happens to us when we work in our apps for some clients here in Xmartlabs.

 So let's start with a little introduction to the matter.

 ***“When speaking of animations, the key to success is to avoid frame drops”***

 What makes React Native so special regarding this topic of avoiding frame drops?

 To answer this question, first we need to get deep into React Native architecture that is shown in the image below.
 As we can see React Native has two main threads.

 - UI Thread - Where all the native code runs